niteshbalusu11/BOS-Commands-Document/README.md

   - `dryrun`: avoids opening the channel but gives you a summary of the channel open
   <br></br>
   Example: `bos increase-outbound-liquidity --with yourPeerPubkey --fee-rate 1 --dryrun`
   <br></br>
   <br></br>

+### invoice
+Create an invoice and get a BOLT 11 payment request

+- Arguments:
+  - `amount`: Amount in sats/fiat (USD/EUR)

+- Flags:
+  `for`: Add a description for the invoice.
+  `include-hints`: Include private channel hints in the invoice.
+  `rate-provider`: Set a rate provider for fiat rates. coindesk (default), coinbase or coingecko.
+  `select-hints`: Select specific private channel routing hints to add to the invoice.
+  `virtual`: Adds a fake pubkey as the destination and your real node intercepts the payment.
+  `virtual-fee-rate`: Add the fee rate you want to charge for the final hop to the fake pubkey.
+  <br></br>
+  Example: `bos invoice 10*usd --description "For 6 pack beer"`
+  Example: `bos invoice 50000 --virtual --virtual-fee-rate 100`
+  <br></br>
+  <br></br>